 Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

-When not treated rapidly, gastric dilatation volvulus (GDV) is a life-threatening health condition predominantly found in deep-chested and giant dogs.
-Bloat in dogs is caused by the accumulation of air, gastric gas, and fluid, causing severe pressure from the swollen stomach to the other organs.
-Blood is streaming slower, and the stomach may even rotate on a different axis.
+Gastric dilatation volvulus (GDV) is a life-threatening condition predominantly found in deep-chested and giant dogs requiring rapid treatment.
+Bloat in dogs is caused by the accumulation of air, gastric gas, and fluid, creating severe pressure on other organs from the swollen stomach.
+Blood flow may slow down, and the stomach may rotate on a different axis, leading to more severe complications.

-Hopefully, this article will give you clear pointers and actionable tips on how to prevent gastric dilatation-volvulus in dogs, and if it’s too late, how to diagnose and treat bloat in dogs.
+This article will provide actionable tips on how to prevent gastric dilatation-volvulus in dogs and, if it’s too late, how to diagnose and treat bloat in dogs, in a way that is easy for nonscientific audiences to understand.

 What is Gastric Dilatation Volvulus (Bloat) in Dogs?

 Gastric Dilatation-Volvulus (GDV), or bloat, is a rapidly progressive health condition in dogs that is proven to be life-threatening if not properly treated.
 The condition is commonly associated with large meals wherein the food and digestive gas cause the stomach to dilate, rotate, or twist around its short axis.
-The pressure in the stomach begins to increase as a result of the stomach dilating and expanding.
+The pressure in the stomach begins to increase due to the stomach dilating and expanding.

 GDV and bloat are also commonly referred to as gastric torsion, canine gastropexy, stomach torsion, or twisted stomach.

-Because of the immense pressure occurring in the dog’s stomach, the affected dog can suffer from a number of emergency conditions, including but not limited to the following:
+Because of the immense pressure occurring in the dog’s stomach, the affected dog can suffer from several emergency conditions, including but not limited to the following:

 • Progressive distension of the stomach